 The program is not currently accredited by the American Psychological Association (APA).
 The program is designed based on APA Accreditation Standards and is following all rules and guidelines set forth by APPIC.
-The program is seeking accreditation as soon as possible after the first resident class has successfully completed the Program, but this is not guaranteed.
+The program is currently seeking accreditation - on contingency status, but this is not guaranteed.